Inertial and Gyro Sensor#

 gyro rate#

-The gyro rate block returns the brain’s current rotation speed in dps as a decimal number.
+Gyro rate is how fast the Brain is rotating.
+The gyro rate reporter block reports the Brain’s current rotation speed along the selected axis in degrees per second (dps) as a decimal number.

 (BrainInertial gyro rate of [x v] axis in dps)